TamamLawic/RoadTripApp/README.md

 * Implement user profile
     * User information
     * User Trips
-* User can add trip updates (Money spent, Photos, and journal entries) to their Trip's feed
+* User can add trip updates (Photos, and journal entries) to their Trip's feed
-* User can see current amount spent on trip
 * User can see posted updates with trip progress

 **Optional Nice-to-have Stories**
+* User can connect road trip playlists/podcasts from Spotify for everyone to edit/contribute
+* Map suggests popular locations near the waypoints on the map.
+* Use can tag posts with locations
+* User can reorder the trip's waypoints

-* User can add other users to the trip, and they can split everything evenly
+* User can add other people to thier trip to collaborate
+* Collaborators can split costs everything evenly
 * User can Change road trip/decide to end early, and recalculate rest of trip accordingly
 * User can request a stop, and it will suggest popular food places near them
 * Other users can add expenses, and calculate what everyone owes them
 * When making map user can see projected cost of trip
 * Can connect to Twitter, to attach all information into update for app
-* User can connect road trip playlists/podcasts from Spotify for everyone to edit/contribute

 ### 2. Screen Archetypes